tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 	ekg_data = np.loadtxt('raw_csv/CHANGE NAME', delimiter=',', dtype=float, max_rows=CUT_OFF)
 ..

-Notice that we have X rows any Y colums.
-Each row represents the signal values read from the sensor at a particulart time and the columns represent different channels of the sensor, it possible that there is only one channel.
-Its important to note that since the values are stored sequentially without any time information it is IMPORTANT to remeber the sampleing rate which allows the various functions to have a time reference.
+Notice that we have X rows any Y columns.
+Each row represents the signal values read from the sensor at a particular time and the columns represent different channels of the sensor, it is possible that there is only one channel.
+Its important to note that since the values are stored sequentially without any time information it is IMPORTANT to remember the sampling rate which allows the various functions to have a time reference.

 We recommend that you do a quick sanity check and graph the data to make sure it loaded correctly